Photographs and video by Uthman SAMAD.

 Hours passed.
 Then, a car pulled up.
 Hosana recognised who it was and she climbed into the front seat.
-Once the door was shut, Anna’s friend, 31-year-old Emmanuel Kamalu, drove off.
+Once the door was shut, Hosanna’s friend, 31-year-old Emmanuel Kamalu, drove off.

 The car came to a stop as they approached a lonely road.
 Kamalu advised that they move to the back seat and Hosana obliged.
 As they sat together at the back of the car, Kamalu raped her.

 “He pulled my dress.
 Then he removed my pants.
 He pulled his trouser also and he held me tight and put me on his legs,” Hosana told The ICIR.